 More recently, techniques have been developed where a small blocking device (called an occluder) is placed into the heart.
 This is inserted through a blood vessel so that there is no need for open heart surgery.
 Instead, it is done as a keyhole procedure.
 The occluder is then moved into place with guide wires to block the hole.
 The keyhole procedure is done by specialist doctors who are experts in the plumbing of the heart (paediatric cardiologists).
 It is not possible to use this procedure in very young children and in certain types of VSDs.
 The best treatment option is decided by the cardiology team in specialist hospitals.

-Most children with ventricular septal defects (VSDs) do very well.
+Most children with VSDs do very well.
 However, they will need to be seen by a heart specialist for the rest of their lives, unless the hole (defect) closes itself.
 Testing (after treatment) will allow doctors to advise on what amount of exercise is safe for the child.

 Children born with a hole in the heart should be advised how to take good care of their teeth.
 This is to minimise the risks of developing serious infections (endocarditis) which can damage the heart valves.